Elevation gain - Approximately 533m total elevation

 Water intake - 2 litres per person & take some snacks

 Just wow!
 I do not think words can describe how utterly awesome this hike and view is.
 Firstly, it is probably for everyone and if you do not want to hike it up the trail you can always get a truck to drive you.
 Either way, no one is missing out on this spectacular view and neither should they.
 This was one of the most memorable and enjoyable days of my life.
-Not only was the hike amazing, the view amazing, the drive up to this area amazing but also May said yes and we are now engaged.
+Not only was the hike amazing, the view amazing, the drive up to this area amazing but also she said yes and we are now engaged.

 After the big hike up Doi Luang we made our way to Chiang Rai and to a cosy homestay called Bambuh Boutique Homestay; we stayed in the superior chalet which I would highly recommend.
 We spent the next 24hrs recuperating and enjoying the authentic feel of our room and the nature outside.